CardioMEMS HF System

 Chart showing 30 days preceding heart failure hospitalization indicating markers of heart failure moving from early changes of pulmonary artery pressure changes and autonomic adaptation changes to weight change and symptoms.

-The CardioMEMS HF System is the fastest growing technology to manage both HFrEF and HFpEF patients
+The CardioMEMS HF System helps manage both HFrEF and HFpEF patients1

 Reimbursement & Coding